greenLogic/picoctf/forensics/glory_of_the_garden/glory_of_the_garden_solution.md

 ![Flag using an online tool](flag2.png)

-While this exercise is to start a journey on this topic, it has a place on the real-world security, where adversaries do their best to, as they said: "Put the data, hidden in plainsight".
+While this exercise is the starting point of our journey on this topic, it holds significance in real-world security.
+Here, adversaries strive to do what they say: 'Put the data where it is hidden in plain sight.'